IbrahimMurad/Maryema/README.md

 # Maryema

-A clothes and accessories store web application.
+A multi-divisional e-commerce platform for clothes and accessories.

 ## Description